ArtFXDev/silex-doc/docs/td/Silex/SocketService/events.md

  ┃ ┗ 📜initialization.js
 ```

-To add new event you just have to create your event.js below /events.
+To add a new event you just have to create your event.js below /events.

 ## Code Example